author image

 Calculate your next feature to build

-Traditionally, I’ve always used a product prioritization matrix.
+Traditionally, I’ve always used a product prioritization matrix to help pick the next things to work on.

 impact and effort matrix